eggjs/egg-aop/README.md

 #### functions
 - `aspect<T = any>(point: AspectPoint<T> = {})`

-  You can use this to interception method, this function provide `before` / `after` / `error` cross-section.
+  You can use this to intercept method, this function provides `before` / `after` / `error` cross-sections.

   ```ts
   interface AspectPoint<T = any> {